lpolverino/Waldo-App-front-end/README.md

 Simply clone the project and type in your terminal "npm run dev".

 ## Usage
 If you know react, you can basically do anything you want.
 In the enviroment.js file is a function to retrieve the backend URl that is generally passed by context from the top levels of the routes.
-You can modify to use any API that you want or check the one i developed in Express.[right here](https://github.com/lpolverino/Waldo-backend).
+You can modify to use any API that you want or check the one i developed in Express [right here](https://github.com/lpolverino/Waldo-backend).